OP-DSL/OP2-Common/docs/api.rst

    This routine defines an :c:type:`op_arg` that can be used to pass a dataset either directly attached to the target :c:type:`op_set` or attached to an :c:type:`op_set` reachable through a mapping.

    :param dat: The dataset.
    :param idx: The per-set-element index into the map to use.
-You may pass a negative value here to use a range of indicies - see `Vector Arguments`_.
+You may pass a negative value here to use a range of indicies - see below.
 This argument is ignored if the identity mapping is used.
    :param map: The mapping to use.
 Pass :c:data:`OP_ID` for the identity mapping if no mapping indirection is required.
    :param dim: The dimension of the dataset, checked for consistency at run-time.
    :param type: The datatype of the dataset as a string, checked for consistency at run-time.